adrianadepalma/BII_tutorial/README.md

 This is the second version of the walkthrough.
 The main update has been to use a more sensitive measure of compositional similarity, which accounts for changes in community structure rather than just species identity.

 [![DOI](https://zenodo.org/badge/169256761.svg)](https://zenodo.org/badge/latestdoi/169256761)

+This repository is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

+© The Trustees of the Natural History Museum, London 2019.
+Some Rights Reserved.